 If you can’t wait for the next version of your phone, tablet or computer, be patient.
 It’s probably coming relatively soon.
 Just be glad you didn’t live during the Paleolithic Age, which lasted from about 2.6 million to about 10,500 years ago.
-Because of the simple tools used, this era is also called the Stone Age.
+Because of the simple tools used by the people living during this time, this era is commonly referred to as the Stone Age.
 However, many species of early humans lived during the period, and some great advances were made in their societies.

 Out of Africa

 Though the first early humans started off living in Africa, by the end of the Paleolithic Age, they had spread to the other continents.
 The four periods of climate change -- ice ages -- that occurred during this period were part of early humans' motivation to migrate.
 Temperatures plunged, glaciers expanded and sea levels dropped.